Concepts¶

 Focus Model¶

-Tab Navigation¶
+Tab and Mouse Navigation¶

 Tab moves focus forward through focusable widgets.
 Shift+Tab moves backward.
+Clicking any focusable widget with the mouse also moves focus to it.
+See Mouse Support for details.

 Focus Zones¶